Skip to Content

 • Cut the cauliflower florets the same size to ensure they cook at the same rate.

 • Use one hand for the egg mixture and one for the panko to avoid build-up on your hands.
+You can also use spoons to coat the veggies and keep your hands mess-free

 Serving Suggestions

-What to do With the Leftovers
+What To Do With Leftovers

 Frequently Asked Questions

-More Vegetables Sides:
+More Vegetables Side Dishes:

-Did you try this recipe?
 Consider leaving a ⭐️ rating and comment below.
 And for more healthy international recipes for everyday cooking, sign up to have recipes emailed right to you.

 Crispy Cauliflower Bites